nulledc0de/tearson/README.md

 ## features

 - **hooks `GetProcAddress`**: intercepts calls to this function to prevent vm & hook detection mechanisms.
-- **prevents pearson from sending report_post_request**: blocks the function responsible for sending reports and detections completely.
+- **hooks pearsons `report_post`**: blocks the function responsible for sending reports and detections completely.
-- **hides vm**: bypasses the pearsons vm checks to prevent the detection of any virtual machine software.
+- **hooks `HidCheckVM`**: bypasses the pearsons vm checks to prevent the detection of any virtual machine software.

 ## installation